JonathanYiv/jonathanyiv.github.io/about.md

 I biked miles to my first job for minimum wage to support myself.

-After two years of hard work, I was managing my own Domino's store and had built a great team of people that I relied on.
+After two years of hard work and promotions, I was given my own worn-down Domino's store.

-For the next two years, I built up a network of manager colleagues, trained employees from the ground up to their own store, and broke store records.
+For the next two years, that store was my baby.
+I built up a great team of reliable people, a network of manager colleagues, trained employees from the ground up to their own store, and broke store records.

-My next big step in life is to become a software engineer.
+I learned about opportunities for promotion, but realized that this isn't what I want to do.
+I spent time reflecting and discovered a passion for coding.

 I am passionate about building beautiful websites, managing big data, developing complex yet concise business logic, incorporating multiple languages, workflows, implementing creative solutions for challenging problems, and making a difference.

-I am a proven asset that will be invaluable to your team.
+I want to be a software engineer.

-I have a track record of data-driven decisions, effective communication, and success.
+I will work hard.
+I will learn whatever I need to learn.
+I will whatever roles I need to fill.

-These skills will translate directly toward building an excellent product and having strong communication with you and our team.
+I will be the guy that gets it done.

 ...